mserino/Shopping-Cart/README.md

 =============

 Frontend webapp displaying a list of products with name, category and price.

-Can add the item to the cart, can remove the item from the cart.
+- Can add and remove the items to the cart.
+- The total price is shown on the page and is update every time a new item is added.
+- The user can redeem a voucher only if is allowed to.
+- The quantity in stock decreases every time an item is added, and if is out of stock the user cannot add anymore.

+Built completely in front-end, with AngularJs.

+Doesn't have server or database.

+One-page only.

 ###Technologies
 - AngularJS